 In 2011, I was charged with the task of transporting a small Jackson Pollock painting (valued at $5M) from a museum in Kansas City to another in Tokyo.
-I had been a domestic courier a handful of times, but this was his first international trip of the kind.
+I had been a domestic courier a handful of times, but this was my first international couriership.
 I had never been to Japan and had never shot video on an iPhone.
 This compendium of brief moments of wonder, which I gave myself the flight back to compile and edit, was the result.

 I chose to share these nearly infinite (and infinitesimal) moments by presenting them in the fluid context to which they belong, time.
 Though a finished painting provides some evidence of the process, much is lost in the making.
 By documenting my work at each stage, I intend to reveal the tedium of preparation, and the rhythm of a composition’s progress.
 In addition, I get to keep the painting in its developmental stages.
 This safeguard of sorts keeps me from lingering for too long.

 -excerpt from interview with New American Paintings about time-lapse process